llsc-supercloud/supercloud-docs-mkdocs/docs/using-the-system/submitting-jobs/submitting-jobs.md

 task in your job.
 If you are already using the `-c` option for a shared memory or threaded job, you can either use the `-n` and `-N 1` alternative and save `-c` for adding additional memory, or you can increase what you put for `-c`.
-For example, if I know I\'m going to use 4 cores in my code, but each will need 20 GB of RAM, I can request a total of 4\*5 = 20 cores.
+For example, if I know I'm going to use 4 cores in my code, but each will need 20 GB of RAM, I can request a total of 4*5 = 20 cores.

 How do you know how much memory your job needs?
 You can find out how much memory a job used after the job is completed.
-You can run your job long enough to get an idea of the memory requirement first in [exclusive
-\<\#slurm-exclusive\>]{.title-ref} mode so your job can have access to the maximum amount of memory.
+You can run your job long enough to get an idea of the memory requirement first in [exclusive](#exclusive-nodes) mode so your job can have access to the maximum amount of memory.
 Then you can use the `sacct` slurm command to get the memory used:

-> `sacct -j JOBID -o JobID,JobName,State,AllocCPUS,MaxRSS,MaxVMSize --units=G`
+> `sacct -j JOBID -o JobID,JobName,State,AllocCPUS,MaxRSS --units=G`

 where JOBID is your job ID.
 State shows the job status, keep in mind that the memory numbers are only accurate for jobs that are no longer running, and AllocCPUS is the number of CPU cores that were allocated to the job.
-MaxRSS is the maximum resident memory (maximum memory footprint) used by each job array job, while MaxVMSize is the maximum memory that was requested by the process (the peak memory usage).
-In other words, MaxVMSize is the high-watermark of memory that was allocated by the process, regardless of whether it was used or not.
-The MaxRSS size is the maximum physical memory that was actually used.
+MaxRSS is the maximum resident memory (maximum memory footprint) used by each job.

-If the MaxVMSize value is larger than the per-slot/core memory limit for the compute node (again, check the `systems_and_software`{.interpreted-text role="ref"} page to get this for the resource type you are requesting), you will have to request additional memory for your job.
+If the MaxRSS value is larger than the per-slot/core memory limit for the compute node (again, check the
+[Systems and Software](../../systems-and-software.md) page to get this for the resource type you are requesting), you will have to request additional memory for your job.